Measurement of Substructure from the Kinematics of the GD-1 Stellar Stream: Stream Dynamical Modeling

 \textbf{Model II ($\mathbf{r_s/{r_{s,\rm{\textbf{cdm}}}} = f(M)}, \ \mathbf{M_{\textbf{\rm hm}} = 0}$):} We also consider a separate scenario, where $M_{\rm hm} = 0$ (i.e., the CDM SHMF), and the parameter $A_r$ in Eq.~\ref{eq: r_s_m} is modeled as a broken power-law in $\log\left(M / M_\odot \right)$.
 In log-space, the broken power-law is piecewise linear with an offset ($a_1$), two-slopes ($\alpha_1, \alpha_2$) and a breakpoint ($a_2$).
 The functional form is:

 We require that Eq.~\ref{eq: powerlaw} is either flat (i.e., $\alpha_1 = \alpha_2 = 0$) or monotonically increasing with mass, allowing us to test whether there is support for models that are more concentrated than CDM expectations, particularly at lower subhalo masses.
 We also require $\alpha_1 \geq \alpha_2$ to test whether there is support for more concentrated, low-mass subhalos.
-This is motivated by dark matter particle theories that lead to higher concentrations at lower subhalos masses, such as self-interacting dark matter \citep{2000PhRvL..84.3760S} or atomic dark matter \citep{2010JCAP...05..021K}.
-For any choice of slope and breakpoint, we limit $r_s$ between $0.1\times $ to $2\times$ the CDM value (same bounds as Model I) so that our linear perturbation theory remains valid.
+This is motivated by dark matter particle theories that lead to higher concentrations at lower subhalos masses, such as self-interacting dark matter (SIDM; \citealt{2000PhRvL..84.3760S}) or atomic dark matter \citep{2010JCAP...05..021K}.
+Note that in the standard cold SIDM scenario, the free-streaming length is negligible, so it is appropriate to set $M_{\rm hm} = 0$.
+However, there can still be a suppression of SIDM subhalos relative to CDM subhalos due to the enhanced disruption of cored profiles \citep{2025ApJ...991...69N}.
+For any choice of slope and breakpoint, we limit $r_s$ between $0.1\times $ and $2\times$ the CDM value (same bounds as Model I) so that our linear perturbation theory remains valid.
 Priors, subject to the above constraints, are uniform in the intervals $a_1 \in [\log(0.1), \log(2)]$, $\alpha_1, \alpha _ 2 \in [0,1]$, $a_2 \in [5,9]$ (the subhalo mass range considered).
 These choices provide a diverse range of subhalo mass-size relations, and include the CDM mass-size relation when $a_1 = \alpha_1 = \alpha_2 = 0$.